 Find out how to book the tourist train with Le Train Touristique des Gorges de l’Allier.

 4. Berlin to Prague Line (Germany & Czech Republic)

-Two of Europe’s most celebrated capital cities – Berlin and Prague – are connected by an equally impressive rail route.
+Two of Europe’s most famous capital cities – Berlin and Prague – are connected by an equally impressive rail route.
 You might not think it as you initially trundle through the crumbling industrial infrastructure of eastern Germany – although it does have a spooky charm.
-Things start to change once you pass Dresden, however, and the landscape becomes noticeably more pastoral.
+However, things start to change once you pass Dresden, and the landscape becomes noticeably more pastoral.

-Make sure you sit on the left of the train for the best breathtaking views of the River Elbe.
+Sit on the train’s left for the best breathtaking views of the River Elbe.
 Highlights include the music box alpine buildings that dot the river near Bad Schandau and the sandstone peaks of the Saxon Switzerland National Park.

 How to Ride the Berlin to Prague Line

 The cross-border Berlin Hbf to Prague hl.n. the train takes approx 4 hours and 30 minutes.
 Travel the journey with:

 Travel for FREE or with optional seat reservation fees on daytime EuroCity services with:

 5. Mr Henderson’s Railway: Algeciras to Ronda (Spain)